WPManageNinja/paymattic-docs/docs/global-settings/how-to-change-currency-settings-in-wordpress-with-paymattic.md

 ## Changing Currency Settings for Specific Forms

-To learn how you can change the currency settings for an individual form, follow the steps with screenshots below –

 First, go to the **All Forms** from the **Paymattic Navbar**, choose the form you wish to work on, and click the **Pencil/Editor** icon.